-\item When arriving at a NE, NW, or SW convex corner, a simple 2-tile corner gadget (denoted by $\cgNE$, $\cgNW$, and $\cgSE$ respectively) allows for continued growth around the convex corner while continuing to pass the $f$ message.
+\item When arriving at a NE, NW, or SW convex corner, a simple 2-tile corner gadget (denoted by $\cgNE$, $\cgNW$, and $\cgSW$ respectively) allows for the initial layer to continue growing around the convex corner.
 The tiles of a $\cgNE$ are described in Figure~\ref{fig:layer1-NE-gadget}.
-Moreover, when arriving at a SE convex corner, the middle and left tile of Figure~\ref{fig:layer1-SEcg} allows for continued growth around the convex corner while continuing to pass the $f$ message.
+If a path arrives at an SE convex corner before a $\cgSE$ attaches, the middle and top tiles of Figure~\ref{fig:layer1-SEcg} are able to attach as a duple.

-\item A standard path of tiles must eventually terminate in one of two situations: \begin{enumerate} \item It collides with (i.e. a tile of the path attaches so that its front side is immediately adjacent to another tile) some tile of $\alpha$ or a frame tile that is not part of a $\cgSE$.
+\item A standard path of tiles must eventually terminate in one of three situations: \begin{enumerate} \item It collides with (i.e. a tile of the path attaches so that its front side is immediately adjacent to another tile) some tile of $\alpha$ or a frame tile that is not part of a $\cgSE$.
 In this case, the standard path simply terminates.

-\item It grows to a position adjacent to a $\cgSE$ at position 7 as shown in Figure~\ref{fig:secgCases}.
-In this case, the standard path terminates since the tile $C$ in Figure~\ref{fig:secgCases} does not expose an $x$ glue on its south edge. \item It collides with a $\cgSE$ from position 2 as shown in Figure~\ref{fig:secgCases}).
+\item It grows from the west to a position adjacent to a $\cgSE$ at position 7 as shown in Figure~\ref{fig:secgCases}.
+In this case, the standard path terminates since the tile $C$ in Figure~\ref{fig:secgCases} does not expose an $x$ glue on its south edge. \item It collides with a $\cgSE$ from position 2 (as shown in Figure~\ref{fig:secgCases}).
 Note that this collision with the $\cgSE$ is only considered to occur if the path was growing from the west.
 (The special case of it growing from the south, where the collision would be considered to be with the tile to the north, is discussed in more detail in Figure \ref{fig:vdr2}.)

 \end{enumerate}

 \end{enumerate}